rmsk2/6502profiler/README.md

 see any use for this instruction on the purely logical level on which `6502profiler` operates.
 On top of that only a few 65C02 spedific addressing modes and instructions have been implemented up to this point.

+# Building `6502profiler`

+The software is written in Go and therefore it can be built by the usual `go build` command.
+Tests are provided for all 6502 instructions and can be executed through `go test ./...`.

 # Upcoming

 - Implement a feature that allows to test assembly code where the verification is done in a scripting language (the plan is to use Lua)